bk107/countrymanager/README.md

 ## how to use
+1. clone the repo,
+2. open console in that dir and run "npm install"
-clone the repo, and use "yarn start" to start the app.
+3. use "yarn start" to start the app.

 That is all.
 You should see a very minimalistically designed front end.
 Enter a list of country names (native names allowed, too), either seperated by comma or line break, and hit load.
 At the moment, only valid results are shown.
 Check browser console/network tab (F12) for errors.
 Error handling comes next time... maybe...